legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 21b.3.
 Headroom

-The structural strength of any deckhouse or superstructure should comply with the requirements of one of the Classification Societies listed in the National Annex, as appropriate to the vessel and its areas of operation.
+It should be the responsibility of an owner/managing agent/skipper to advise that the following requirements for items of personal clothing should be met:

 ### 21b.5.
 Lighting

-### 21b.6.
-Heating
+Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.

 ### 21b.7.
 Ventilation

-It should be the responsibility of an owner/managing agent/skipper to advise that the following requirements for items of personal clothing should be met:

-### 21b.8.1.
-General

-Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.

-### 21b.8.3.
-Sleeping Accommodation – Equivalent arrangements to the Maritime Labour Convention 2006 for vessels of 200GT and over and less than 500GT.

 Personnel lift installations should be appropriately designed and constructed, installed and tested by a competent person.